pulkiit/pulkiit/README.md

 - 🔭 Love experimenting & analysing Data

-- 🌱 Currently learning Automation
+- 🌱 Currently learning about Data Science.

-- 👯 Looking to collaborate on Recent Advancements in AI/ML

-- 🤔 Highy curious about GPT Technologies
+- 👯 Open for similar collaborations.

-- 💬 Ask me about Tech
+- 💬 Ask me about Tech.

 - 📫 How to reach me: official.pulkitt@gmail.com